 Why instruct Truth Legal for your pedestrian accident claim?

-We are based in Harrogate with presences in York, Manchester, and London.
+We have offices in Harrogate, Hull and Leeds and we have meeting venues in York, Manchester, and London.
 We are more than willing to sit down with you for a free, no-obligation consultation and to discuss any ways in which we can help you.

 There are unfortunately many ways in which a pedestrian accident can occur.
 For example: